camasscioly/covidheroes.net/README.md

 #### Q: I'm recieving `ERR_SOCKET_BAD_PORT` whenever I start the project

 You need to configure your environment variables.
-First, rename `.env.example` to `.env`.
+First, copy and rename `.env.example` to `.env`.

 ```bash
 PORT=3000